tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-IANA is requested to update the entry for server_name(0) in the registry for ExtensionType (defined in {{!TLS13}}) by replacing the value in the "TLS 1.3" column with the value "CH, EE, CR" and this document in the "Reference" column, and adding the following comment: "[This RFC] added CR to the 'TLS 1.3' column because the CertificateRequest message structure is reused for Exported Authenticators.
+IANA is requested to update the entry for server_name(0) in the registry for ExtensionType (defined in {{!TLS13}}) by replacing the value in the "TLS 1.3" column with the value "CH, EE, CR", adding this document in the "Reference" column, and adding the following comment: "[This RFC] added CR to the 'TLS 1.3' column because the CertificateRequest message structure is reused for Exported Authenticators.
 Outside of Exported Authenticators, server_name MUST NOT appear in CertificateRequest